daytonaio-experiments/starter-backstage/docs/backstage-guide-v1.md

 # Getting Started with Backstage: A Developer’s Guide to Setup and Building Custom Plugins

-Backstage is an open-source platform, initially developed by Spotify and now part of CNCF, that serves as a unified developer portal.
+Backstage—an open-source platform initially developed by Spotify and now part of CNCF—has transformed how developers manage their workflows.
 It centralizes all infrastructure tools, services, and documentation, offering a customizable environment where teams can manage projects, streamline workflows, and boost productivity.

-Built on React and Node, Backstage allows teams to define its functionality through a flexible plugin system, making it a robust framework for creating tailored end-to-end development environments.
+For more information, visit the official [Backstage website](https://backstage.io/).

+This guide aims to walk you through setting up Backstage and building a custom plugin to tailor the platform to your specific needs.
+Whether you're new to Backstage or looking to expand its capabilities, this guide will help you navigate the process with ease.

+But setting up such a powerful platform can be complex.
+Configuration issues, dependency conflicts, and environment inconsistencies are common hurdles that can slow down your progress.

+This is where [Daytona](https://www.daytona.io/) comes into play.

+Daytona simplifies Development Environment Management (DEM) by ensuring a consistent, repeatable, and easily deployable workspace across any platform.
+By using Daytona in this guide, you'll experience a smoother Backstage setup, allowing you to concentrate on what truly matters—building and shipping great applications.

 ## Features Backstage Provides to Developers

+Backstage isn’t just a developer portal—it’s a powerful platform that centralizes and simplifies managing your organization’s services and tools.
+Here are some key features that make it indispensable for development teams.

 ### Software Catalog: